 Trees can be painted with white wash, wrapped with tree wrap or covered with trunk guards or grow tubes to reduce sunscald and deer rubs.
 The trunk guards will also prevent herbicides from coming into contact with the green trunk.

 Weed and grass competition is very detrimental to new tree growth.
 Grasses and broadleaf weeds compete for moisture, nutrients and exude alleopathic chemicals from their roots that impede the growth of the tree.
 All these factors slow the development of the orchard and increase time to production.
 Herbicides strips or circles around the tree at least 6 feet will benefit the tree.
-Mulches, either organic or fabric can also be to eliminate any interference.
+Mulches, either organic or fabric also can be used to eliminate any interference.

 During this establishment time, trees are more susceptible to drought conditions.
 Have an irrigation plan in place before planting the trees.